Beijzum/beijzum.github.io/docs/Writing Your First Game.md

 This section will setup the variables that are needed for the game.

-1. Import the random module by _typing_ the following:
+1. Import the random module by _typing_ the following in your newly created `rock_paper_scissor.py` notepad file:

     ```py
     import random
     ```

     a.
-The first line of code imports the `random` module, which possesses many functions for generating or manipulating random integers.
+This first line of code imports the `random` module, which possesses many functions for generating or manipulating random integers.

     b.
 The `import` keyword allows you to use modules in your code.
 This allows you to reuse code that you (or others) have created in any project.